crow-004/musical-chairs-game/SECURITY.md

 To maintain a secure and well-managed environment, specific roles with limited permissions are assigned to core contributors.

+### Advisor

+This role is assigned to strategic partners who provide guidance on growth, marketing, and project direction.
+It is a role of status and communication, not technical administration.

+**Granted Permissions:**
+- `Display role members separately`: To make the advisor visible to the community.
+- `Create Invite`: To help grow the community.
+- Standard communication permissions (e.g., `Embed Links`, `Speak`).

+**Denied Permissions (for security):**
+- All administrative and moderation permissions, including `Administrator`, `Manage Server`, `Manage Channels`, `Manage Roles`, and `Kick/Ban Members`, are denied.

 ### Server Architect (Discord)

 This role is assigned to trusted community members responsible for setting up and maintaining the structure and security of our Discord server.